pingcap/tidb-course-201-lab/tidb-quick-demo/303-tidb-admin-10-nodes-solo/README.md

     $ export AWS_SESSION_TOKEN="<YOUR_SESSION_TOKEN>"
     ```

-3. Create the class Cloud Formation stack.
+3. Create the class CloudFormation stack.
 Provide your name and your email as input parameters (for resource tagging purpose, otherwise the demo steps will fail).
 This stack will be created in "us-west-2" (Oregon) region:
     ```
     $ cd setup/
     $ ./deploy-lab-stack-on-aws.sh <YOUR_NAME> <YOUR_EMAIL>